Camelback locomotive: First Camelbacks

 Originally Wooten firebox engines were built with the cab sitting upon the top of the firebox, in the rear.
 The first Wooten firebox locomotives 4-6-0 "Ten Wheeler" types were built in early 1877 by the P&R's Reading, Pennsylvania shops.
 However they were not a "camelback" design.
 The Wooten firebox proved a success; the fuel cost saving was about $2,000 a year (approx. $30,000 now).
 A Wooten firebox engine, P&R 412 was exhibited at the 1879 International Technological Exhibition in Paris, where it won a silver medal.
 Following the exhibition it toured Europe, first to sell anthracite coal and later to sell Wooten firebox engines.
-The engine could not demonstrate on European lines because, due to the cab sitting on top of the firebox, it was too tall to fit under bridges and through tunnels.
+The engine could not demonstrate on European lines since it was too tall to fit under bridges and through tunnels due to the cab sitting on top of the firebox.
 The 412's engineer C. Gilbert Steffe came up with a solution.
-In a French railroad yard, he had the cab removed from the firebox and placed forward of the firebox on the running boards, creating the first camelback locomotive.
+In a French rail yard, he had the cab removed from the firebox and placed forward of the firebox on the running boards, creating the first camelback locomotive.
 The engine demonstrated in France and Italy through 1879 and was returned to the U.S. in 1880.

 Because the camelback design allowed for a taller firebox, the design was used by many of the railroads operating in the anthracite regions of Pennsylvania.
 By the time of World War 1, the diameter of locomotive boilers had increased to the point the cab astride the boiler was no longer practical and railroads stopped building camelbacks and subsequent Wooten firebox engines were built with conventional end cabs.
-Camelback engines were constructed with many different wheel arrangements, 0-4-0, 0-6-0, 0-8-0, 2-6-0, 2-8-0, 2-8-2, 4-4-0, and 4-6-0 were the most common wheel arrangements.
+Camelback engines were constructed with many different wheel arrangements, 0-4-0, 0-6-0, 0-8-0, 2-6-0, 2-8-0, 2-8-2, 4-4-0, 4-4-2, and 4-6-0 were the most common wheel arrangements.
 The largest ones had a 0-8-8-0 arrangement and were the only articulated Camelbacks built.